Qix-/prtty/README.md

 using namespace std;

 int main() {
-	// get the current terminal
+	// get the current terminal (using $TERM) or maually specify the name. prtty::term term = prtty::get();
-	prtty::term term = prtty::get();
+	prtty::term term = prtty::get("screen-256color");

-	// or, to specify a terminal name manually: prtty::term term = prtty::get("screen-256color");
+	// you can also specify the base search path, though this usually isn't necessary. prtty::term term = prtty::get("screen-256color", "/path/to/termdb");

 	cout << "selected terminal: " << term.id << endl;
 	if (!term.names.empty()) {
 		cout << "also known as:" << endl;

 		for (auto &name : term.names) {
 			cout << "\t- " << name << endl;
 		}